aaron-iles/compprog_students/module_1_basics/quizzes/bash_basics_quiz.md

 - Make a copy of this file and place it in your git repo.
 - Mark multiple-choice answers by changing [ ] to [x].
 - Write free-response answers in the space provided.
+- When finished, add, commit, and push the file to your repo and submit a link to the file in Google Classroom (I can help you with this in class)

 1. What command do you use to change directories?
 - [ ] `ls`